 Through weekly Bible study, fellowship events, and special programming, Student Ministries at FPC engages with tough questions of faith and life while encouraging our youth to grow roots in the community through service and become active members in the life of the church.

 Students in grades 6-12 gather on Sunday mornings at 9:45 a.m. in The Well for a time of Bible study, discussion, and fun.

-In addition to Sunday mornings, Student Ministries provides a full schedule of activities to engage students in study, mission, and fellowship.
+Student Ministries provides a full schedule of activities to engage students in study, mission, and fellowship.
 Scroll down to see what's coming up!